allansp84/spectralcubes/README.md

 3. Installing our software:
 >     (spectralcubes-env)$ python setup.py install          # -- install our software in your machine

-Obs.: It is necessary to add the command to source /usr/local/bin/virtualenvwrapper.sh to your shell startup file.
-Please, change the path to virtualenvwrapper.sh depending on where it was installed by pip.
-You can find more information about virtualenv and virtualenvwrapper in https://virtualenv.pypa.io/en/stable/ and https://virtualenv.pypa.io/en/stable/, respectively.

 ### How to Use this Software?